Hendrix-CS/csci285/exams/exam2-extra.md

 ## Description

 These questions can be attempted to recover points on exam 2.
+It is still the case that these questions should be solved individually.
+You can ask me as many questions as you want.

 ## Modeling Genetic Regulatory Networks